NP6/npush-ios/README.md

 ### Flutter Implementation

 ### Create Flutter module

-Let's create a new dart class called NPush and add a new method as follow :
+Let's create a new dart class called **NPush.dart** and add a new method as follow :

 <details>

 <summary>dart</summary>